-It is important you be given personal attention.
-In addition to consultation by your colleagues during seminar sessions, to resolve questions not clarified in seminar, or to address something that concerns you, the faculty instructor will be available after class.
-But because time is often congested after each session, you may wish to make an appointment to visit with the instructor at another time.
+It is important a student be given personal attention.
+In addition to consultation by colleagues during seminar sessions, to resolve questions not clarified in seminar, or to address something that is of concern to a student, the faculty supervisor will be available after class.
+But because time is often congested after each session, therefore, a student may wish to make an appointment to visit with the supervisor at another time.
 Appointments are encouraged.
-If you wish to contact the instructor, refer to the telephone numbers or email address listed on Page 1 of this Syllabus.
+If a student wishes to contact the supervisor, refer to the telephone numbers or email address listed on Page 1 of this Syllabus.

-Seminar Scheduling and Cancellations: Because work at internship sites does not follow the College schedule, the on-campus faculty supervised conference seminar will be held on a continuous basis.
+Seminar Scheduling and Cancellations: Because work at practicum sites does not follow the College academic schedule, the on-campus faculty supervised conference seminar will be held on a continuous basis.
 Except for holidays, sessions will be held weekly during and between semesters.

-Should bad weather, or unforeseen event cause an unexpected cancellation of a seminar session every attempt will be made to contact you.
+Should bad weather or unforeseen event cause an unexpected cancellation of a supervision session every attempt will be made to contact each student by email.
 Sessions can be made-up by simply attending an additional regular session in subsequent weeks.
 However, if it is determined that a make-up is necessary plans will be made to reschedule.